The veritable basis of symbolism – Rene Guenon

 August 21, 2009

-Whether Carlos Casteneda’s don Juan existed or not, the Yaqui Indian sorcerer’s idea of different descriptions of the world which are as real as each other but in a different way holds true.
+Whether Carlos Castaneda’s Don Juan existed or not, the Yaqui Indian sorcerer’s notion of different descriptions of the world, each real in its own way, holds true.

-Cognitive imperialism is the enemy.
-The way we become Spirit Warriors is to move from the imperialism of the head and into the heart.
-From the heart we feel the suffering and from the heart our actions will be powered with compassion.
-I believe that the Heart of humanity is connected with the heart of Gaia, the Sun and the rest of the cosmos.
-Indeed, our struggle against the forces of Darkness – the Masters of War, the Keepers of Concentration Camps, the Greed Kings who keep the poor shackled with hunger – our struggle is a struggle of Global Mind – Gaia Heart against those who watch shadows on the cave walls.
-The trouble is that the cave dwellers, those who are blind and deaf to the Light and the Word have the material power.
+Cognitive imperialism is the enemy we must overcome.
+To become Spirit Warriors, we must shift from the imperialism of the mind to the wisdom of the Heart.
+From the Heart, we can empathize with the suffering of others, and our actions can be fueled by compassion.
+The Heart of humanity is deeply connected with the Heart of Gaia, the Sun, and the cosmos.
+Our struggle against the forces of Darkness—the Masters of War, the Keepers of Concentration Camps, the Greed Kings who keep the poor shackled with hunger—is a struggle of the Global Mind and Gaia’s Heart against those who remain blind and deaf to the Light and the Word.
+The challenge is that those blind and deaf to the Light and the Word currently hold material power.

-However, I have faith that in these times there will be more of us coming out of the shadows and as we adjust our vision to the world of Gaia Heart/Mind we may usher in peace.
+Yet, I believe that more of us will emerge from the shadows in these times.
+As we adjust our vision to the world of Gaia’s Heart/Mind, we may indeed usher in an era of peace.

 Is Consciousness a function of the brain or vice versa?